kolemare/CNN-CPP/README.md

 - <code style="color: teal;">Backward Pass</code> During backpropagation, the backward method uses the stored indices to propagate gradients back to the input layer.
-It ensures that only the positions corresponding to the maximum values from the forward pass receive non-zero gradients, which helps in updating weights effectively.
+It ensures that only the positions corresponding to the maximum values from the forward pass receive non-zero gradients, which helps in updating weights (kernels) effectively.

   <h3 style="display: inline-block;">$$\text{Gradient}(i, j) = \text{dOutput}(i, j) \text{ if } (i, j) \text{ is the max index, otherwise } 0$$</h3>